 - Plan Quality Management.
 The Quality Management Plan can be a section of the project management plan or a stand alone document, and it contains the quality specifications for the product or service.
 There should be no doubt whether the product being produced is a Mercedes-Benz or a Pinto.

-- Perform Quality Assurance.
+- Manage Quality.
 The processes that ensure the quality of the deliverables must be inspected regularly to ensure they are working.

 - Control Quality.
 The deliverables themselves are inspected to ensure they conform to the quality standards.